blue-sky-r/ZyXEL-VMG1312/README.md

 ### Requirements

 This script requires:
-* unix utilities (included in dd-wrt):
+* basic unix utilities (included in dd-wrt):
   * wget, awk, grep, sed
-* access to modem web interface - this requires some [config on VMG1312 and DD-WRT](#modem-in-bridge-mode---access-to-web-interface) when modem is in bridge mode
+* access to modem web interface - this requires some additional [config on VMG1312 and DD-WRT](#modem-in-bridge-mode---access-to-web-interface) when modem is in the bridge mode

 ### Install

 To install on DD-WRT follow the steps:
-* copy the script to suitable location (for example /jffs/bin), other suitable locations are (from default PATH):
+* copy the script to the suitable location (for example /jffs/bin), other suitable locations are (from default PATH):
   * /jffs/sbin:/jffs/bin:/jffs/usr/sbin:/jffs/usr/bin
   * /mmc/sbin:/mmc/bin:/mmc/usr/sbin:/mmc/usr/bin
   * /opt/sbin:/opt/bin:/opt/usr/sbin:/opt/usr/bin
 * set executable flag if not set
 * optional - test execution from command line
-* optional - setup the cron job (cron command line or [web interface](#scheduling-by-cron))
+* optional - setup the cron job (from command line or [web interface](#cron-scheduler))

 ## Usage